luozichen/Isovector-Polarimeter-Dev/README.md

 ## 📅 Development Log

 ### January 2026
+* **2026-01-13:**
 * **2026-01-12:**
-    * Printed outer casing for PMT (v2) for the fourth time, applied bed adhesive for improved first-layer adhesion.
+    * Printed outer casing for PMT (v2) for the fourth and final time, applied bed adhesive for improved first-layer adhesion.
     * Printed outer casing for Base (v2) for the first time, applied bed adhesive for improved first-layer adhesion.
     * Received the batch of 100 M3 bolts (60mm).
 * **2026-01-11:**